dipzie/deep-origin-cli/README.md

 # 🧠 Dipz Origin CLI
 ### Free Tier — Structural Intelligence for Developers
+*A local-first audit engine that reveals your project’s structure in seconds.*

-Origin is a **local-first developer intelligence CLI** that scans your project, analyzes its structure, and generates an AI-readable summary — all without uploading files or sending data anywhere.
+Origin scans your project locally and generates an **AI-ready summary**:

-Works on any JavaScript/TypeScript project:
+clean, safe, and instantly readable by any AI assistant.

+Works for all JS/TS stacks:
-**React, Next.js, Vite, Node, Express, Vue, Svelte, and more.**
+**React, Vite, Next.js, Vue, Svelte, Express, and plain JS/TS repos.**

-Origin helps you understand your codebase in seconds — even tiny new projects.

 ---